Girish-Hiremath/MavenMovies-Database/README.md

 Scripts for extracting data to perform the above analyses.

           2. Excel Workbook:

-Includes:

-CSV files of data extracted from SQL queries.

 Visualizations (line charts, bar charts) for rental trends, peak hours, popular films, and film categories created in Excel.